Nigella Lawson and Jamie Oliver lead tributes to chef Bill Granger

-Nigella Lawson and Jamie Oliver lead tributes to Bill Granger after chef dies on Christmas day
+Nigella Lawson and Hugh Jackman lead tributes to Bill Granger after chef dies on Christmas day

-Granger, the founder of restaurant chain Bill’s, died peacefully in hospital on Christmas Day aged 54, his family said
+The ‘godfather of avocado toast’ was renowned for pioneering a distinctive style of Australian brunch through his restaurants

-Nigella Lawson and Jamie Oliver are among those who have paid tribute to Australian chef Bill Granger, after his death at the age of 54.
+Nigella Lawson, Hugh Jackman, and Jamie Oliver are among those who have paid tribute to Australian chef Bill Granger, after his death at the age of 54.

-In the comments on the Instagram post, Lawson, 63, said she was “heartbroken” while Oliver, 48, said the news was “heart-breaking”.
+In the comments on the Instagram post, Lawson, 63, said she was “heartbroken” while Oliver, 48, said the news was “devastating”.

-The statement on Tuesday said: “It is with great sadness that the family of Bill Granger announce he has passed away on 25th December.
+The full statement on Tuesday read: “It is with great sadness that the family of Bill Granger announce he has passed away on 25th December.

 “A dedicated husband and father, Bill died peacefully in hospital with his wife Natalie Elliott and three daughters, Edie, Ines and Bunny, at his bedside in their adopted home of London.